How to Play Double Deck Pinochle: Double Deck Pinochle Rules with Interactive Card Game Tutorial

-After all 4 players have played a card, the trick is taken by whomever played the highest ranking card.
+After all 4 players have played a card, the trick is taken by whoever played the highest-ranking card.
 Remember that trump cards outrank all other suits.

 The trick winner starts the next trick.

-The team which takes the last trick gets 2 bonus points, so that the total of both team's trick points always sums to 50.
+The team which takes the last trick gets 2 bonus points, so the total of both teams' trick points always sums to 50.

 After each hand, scores are calculated for each team by adding up the teammate's meld points and trick-taking points.

 A team with less than 20 meld does not score any meld points.